 Collister learned about Carona’s Senate Bill 375 on a Friday, and found out TxDOT had requested the bill.
 “It was so freagin’ infuriating, I couldn’t relax that whole weekend,” Collister said.

 Carona is chairman of the Senate Committee on Transportation & Homeland Security, and a legislative hearing for the bill was scheduled for March 18, 2009.
 Media organizations such as the Freedom of Information Foundation of Texas opposed Carona’s bill, and Collister also drove to Austin to testify against it.
-(Video of the hearing is online here; testimony for SB 375 starts at about the hour mark).

 At the hearing, state Sen. Jeff Wentworth, R-San Antonio, a member of the committee and an open-records advocate, said he wasn’t quite sure why Carona’s bill was necessary.
 Carona explained he was concerned that the media was “overreaching” by asking for the accident data.